 When we have received your application and consent form we will make a Subject Access Request to your GP surgery.
 They are required to provide us with your medical records within 40 days of receipt of our request.

 You can post your application and consent form to Fast Medical Reports, Dr Ian Mckenzie, Pencester Surgery, 10 Pencester Road, Dover, CT16 1BW.
 Alternatively you can scan them and send by email to email@example.com.
 We must have a copy of your Application and Consent Form, otherwise we will be unable to progress with your review.
 Please ensure the signature on the consent form is handwritten.

 How do I know my medical records will be secure with you?

 Your medical records will be reviewed by qualified medical reviewers who are obliged to maintain the confidentiality of your records as part of the requirements of GMC registration and GDPR regulations.

 What happens when you receive my medical records?

-On receipt of your records and accompanying Application and Consent Form, we will check page numbers and date sequences and document any gaps in your records.
+On receipt of your records we will check page numbers and date sequences and document any gaps there may be.
 We will then complete a review against the medical criteria the police require (see our FAQ on ‘What criteria will you review in my medical records?’ for more information).

 What criteria will you review in my medical records?

-To process your application for a firearms or shotgun certificate, the Police require that we conduct a review of your medical records against the following criteria, showing that:
+To process your application for a firearms or shotgun certificate, the Police require that we conduct a review of your medical records.

-To complete this review, we require a complete set of all your medical notes; a summary print out will be insufficient.
+In order to complete your report we will need to review a complete set of your medical records not a summary print out.